yamankatby/firebase-extensions/generate-og-image/PREINSTALL.md

 Use this extension to dynamically generate fully customizable social media images for your website.

-When triggered by an HTTP request, this extension responds with an image generated from the provided query parameters.
+When triggered by an HTTP request, this extension:

+- Finds the target template in the provided Firestore collection
+- Processes the template with the provided query parameters
+- Generates an image from the processed template
+- Returns the generated image as a response

 #### Billing